cg-gdsc/FAQ/Readme.md

 - The maximum possible score is 300.
 The maximum score for the detection accuracy for any threshold is 100.
 Since we sum up the detection accuracy for three different thresholds, the maximum score comes to 300.
 Realistically, we expect this is not reachable since we are dealing with expert-labeled data, which usually isn’t perfect.

-## How long does it take to get the AWS links / registration confirmation after the team registration has been done? hours, days?
+## How long does it take to get the AWS links or registration confirmation after the team registration has been done?

 - The registration confirmation is immediate.
 The AWS accounts will be open, starting the week of June 13th.

 ## Can we have the kickoff session PowerPoint?

 - The PowerPoint presentation is available on Teams.
-You can find it [here](https://capgemini.sharepoint.com/:p:/r/sites/GlobalDataScienceChallenge806/Shared Documents/General/GDSC 2022 - Code For Cure/GDSC5_KickOff_June9_final.pptx?d=w4caf5b5093a94307bdb003e34https://capgemini.sharepoint.com/:p:/r/sites/GlobalDataScienceChallenge806/Shared%20Documents/General/GDSC%202022%20-%20Code%20For%20Cure/GDSC5_KickOff_June9_final.pptx?d=w4caf5b5093a94307bdb003e34738e738&csf=1&web=1&e=aZgfcL738e738&csf=1&web=1&e=aZgfcL).
+You can find it on the [resources page](https://gdsc.ce.capgemini.com/app/portal/resources).

 ## When do we receive access to the dataset?